 This is where our hard work investigating and analyzing cases often pays off.
 We prepare our demands carefully and thoroughly so that they can withstand scrutiny from insurance companies who don’t want to pay out any more compensation than is necessary to close a claim.
 Because that’s how we’ve always practiced, our reputation often precedes us in these negotiations.
-Insurance adjusters know that when Benson & Bingham represents a motorcycle accident victim, our claims have strong factual and legal support.
+Insurance adjusters know when Benson & Bingham represents a motorcycle accident victim, our claims have strong factual and legal support.

 In many cases, our demand—along with some back-and-forth negotiation—yields results for our clients in the form of a fair and reasonable settlement offer.
-The attorneys at Benson & Bingham have good negotiation skills, and we come to the table ready to back up our claims and defend against any attempts by the insurance company to deflect liability.
+The attorneys at Benson & Bingham have strong & effective negotiation skills, and we come to the table ready to back up our claims and defend against any attempts by the insurance company to deflect liability.
 Thus, while it’s true that lots of cases settle prior to filing a lawsuit, the lawyer you have negotiating your settlement matters.

 When settlement negotiations stall, our first priority is to help our client understand what filing a lawsuit will mean for them.
 We never push clients into going to trial if it’s not suitable for their needs and life situation, even if we feel it’s a winnable case.
 Going to trial is always the client’s decision first and foremost.

-If a client decides to pursue litigation, then we’re ready to defend his or her rights in court.
+If a client decides to pursue litigation, then we’re ready to protect his or her rights in court.
 Benson & Bingham attorneys are trial lawyers by nature, training, and experience.
 We relish the chance to argue our clients’ cases to judges and juries.
 In fact, opposing attorneys often know this, which sometimes helps bring cases to successful settlements once the other side realizes litigation is possible.
-Just as we take pride in our personal touch with our clients, we take similar pride in our ability to explain the circumstances of our clients’ accidents to juries in language that they understand.
+Just as we take pride in our personal touch with our clients, we take similar pride in our ability to explain the circumstances of our clients’ accidents to juries in a language that they understand.
 We strive to convey why our clients deserve maximum compensation for their injuries.
-Some of our largest case outcomes, in terms of dollar value, have resulted from jury awards.
+Some of our largest case results, in terms of dollar value, have hailed from jury awards.

 When we succeed in negotiating a settlement or securing a jury verdict, we make sure that we follow all necessary procedural details to ensure that our clients receive their compensation as soon as possible.
 We know how important it is to our clients to receive the compensation owed to them, which can also bring them a much-needed sense of closure.
 We’re not satisfied with our work until we have done our utmost to bring a case to a satisfactory resolution for our client.